-Struggling to choose between being a Facetune2 diva or a VSCO kid?
+Struggling to choose between being a Facetune diva or a VSCO kid?
 Both selfie editor apps have a lot to offer; it comes down to choosing an app that you think you’d use more often.

 1 - Built-in social features

 It includes social aspects where you can create a profile and share your pics with other users.
 If you’re trying to build a following and make yourself known as a content creator, VSCO gives you an extra platform to do that.
-If what you’re looking for is strictly an easy-to-use editor for your selfies and photos, then Facetune2 may be the better bet.
+If what you’re looking for is an easy-to-use editor for your selfies and photos, then Facetune may be the better bet.

 2 - Skin touchups

 Another big difference between Facetune and VSCO is that VSCO doesn’t have a way for you to touch up your skin or remove blemishes.
 The app does let you adjust your skin tone, but if you’re feeling self-conscious about your skin and want to make some edits to it in a photo, there’s not really a way to do that.

 If you’re frequently fighting breakouts or want to hide moles, scars, or wrinkles, Facetune is a better option.
 The Patch tool lets you patch over bigger blemishes, while Vanish and Heal allow you to easily swipe away smaller ones.
 Those blemish removers, plus Facetune’s iconic Smooth tool, guarantee a clean look every time.
 If you want more Skin options, Facetune also offers Conceal for dark under-eye circles and Glow, which will give your skin a nice (you guessed it!) glow — no sun necessary.

 You’ve got to have badass lighting for a badass selfie, right?
 No matter which app you choose, both VSCO and Facetune offer tools to help you control the lighting in your photo.